 - Delete or make private any online calendars or itineraries--even on your social network--where you list events you plan to attend.
 They could let a stalker know where you're planning to be and when.

 - Use the privacy settings in all your online accounts to limit your online sharing with those outside your trusted circle.
 You can use these settings to opt out of having your profile appear when someone searches for your name.
 You can block people from seeing your posts and photos, too.

 - If you suspect that someone is using spyware software to track your everyday activities, and you feel as if you're in danger, only use public computers or telephones to seek help.
 Otherwise, your efforts to get help will be known to your cyberstalker and this may leave you in even greater danger.

 - As always, use good, updated security software to prevent someone from getting spyware onto your computer via a phishing attack or an infected Web page.
 Check the app store for your mobile devices to see what security software is available.
 Or visit the Norton Mobile page to see what programs are available for your device's platform.
 Security software could allow you to detect spyware on your device and decrease your chances of being stalked.

 Teach Your Children

-You might sound like a broken record, but keep on telling your kids they should never provide any personal information about themselves online, no matter how safe they think it might be.
+You might sound like a broken record, but for the cyber safety of kids, keep on telling your kids they should never provide any personal information about themselves online, no matter how safe they think it might be.
 Tell them never to indicate their real name, school, address, or even the city where they live.
 Phone numbers are not to be distributed online, and if a stranger contacts them via any method, they need to let you know right away.
 Encourage your kids to tell you if they're being cyberstalked.
 As parents, you should report cyberstalking to a teacher or school administrator and, if it seems serious, the police.